 6⁰ - « La fête de la Vierge du Rosaire a été transférée du 6 janvier au 10 octobre afin de coïncider avec la clôture de la station thermale » (Affiche municipale de Valverde).

-6⁰ - "The feast of the Virgin of the Rosary has been transferred from January 6 to October 10 to coincide with the closing of the spa" (Valverde municipal poster).
+The feast of the Virgin of the Rosary was moved from January 6 to October 10 in order to coincide with the closure of the spa" (Municipal Poster of Valverde).

 This is how one must navigate CIRCUIT.